ivanka727/UCLA_CSX_450_Final/README.md

 # UCLA_CSX_450_Final
 ## 1. The domain of the problem
-Data includes a few measurements of abalone, including sex, length, weight, rings, etc.Data comes from an original (non-machine-learning) study: Warwick J Nash, Tracy L Sellers, Simon R Talbot, Andrew J Cawthorn and Wes B Ford (1994) "The Population Biology of Abalone (_Haliotis_species) in Tasmania.
+Data includes a few measurements of abalone, including sex, length, weight, rings, etc. We're using the other measurements to get the value of rings for predicting the abalone age.
+Data comes from an original (non-machine-learning) study: Warwick J Nash, Tracy L Sellers, Simon R Talbot, Andrew J Cawthorn and Wes B Ford (1994) "The Population Biology of Abalone (_Haliotis_species) in Tasmania.
 I. Blacklip Abalone (_H. rubra_) from the North Coast and Islands of Bass Strait", Sea Fisheries Division, Technical Report No. 48 (ISSN 1034-3288.
 ## 2. A problem statement in which you clearly define
 The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope.
 Instead of using this comlicated method, we're using some other physical measurements to predict the age of abalone.
 We'll use supervised learning to do a regression model to predict the abalone age.
 ## 3. Dataset Description